 Parent of Shmuel, Class of 2018, Avigayil, Class of 2016, Shoshana, Class of 2014, David , Class of 2012, and Michal, Class of 2010

 Raphael is a CIO at Allianz Global Investors (formerly RCM).
 Prior to joining RCM, he spent 20 years with Alliance Capital Management in both New York and San Francisco.
 He has an AB in History from Columbia College and an MBA from New York University.
 Raphael has served on the board of directors since the founding of JCHS and has been active in a broad range of Jewish communal and educational institutions in the East Bay over the past 20 years.
-Raphael lives in Oakland with his wife Leslie, daughter Avigayil, and son Shmuel.
-Their children Michal, David, and Shoshana graduated JCHS in 2010, 2012, and 2014, respectively.
-Avigayil, class of 2016, and Shmuel, class of 2018, are currently enrolled at JCHS.
+Raphael lives in Oakland with his wife Leslie.
+Their five children Michal, David, Shoshana, Avigayil, and Shmuel graduated JCHS in 2010, 2012, 2014, 2016 and 2018 respectively.

 Ruben lives in San Anselmo with his wife, Vivien, and children Jonah, Max and Maia, who are all active at Congregation Rodef Sholom.
 Ruben is the executive director for URJ Camp Newman, a year-round Camp and Retreat Center for living Judaism that serves the San Francisco Bay area, the West and Israel.
 A native of Argentina, Ruben grew up in the San Fernando Valley, spending his summers on Camp JCA Sholom’s Jewish backpacking trips.
 He holds an MBA in non-profit management with a minor in Jewish studies from the University of Judaism, along with a BA in psychology from Colorado College.
 Ruben has served as a camp executive since 1987, and as the senior professional of URJ Camp Newman since 1994.
 He has consulted on the development of new camp and retreat centers.
 He has served as a consultant for Jewish and secular non-profits, and presents at a wide variety of conferences and seminars around the United States and Israel.